Is Barcelona Expensive? How Much to Budget Per Day

 Our Barcelona travel budget includes accommodation, three meals per day, transport and activities.
 This travel budget does not include international flights.
 Currency conversions are approximate figures.

 Compared to London prices, Barcelona isn’t too expensive.
 It is costly relative to other European destinations such as Poland or Bulgaria.
 Our spend in Barcelona was reasonable.
-Unlike other tourists in Barcelona, we have the economic advantage of being slow travellers.
-We travelled on a budget and spent three weeks renting a double room in an apartment in Barcelona.
-Our daily travel budget reflects a very affordable time away in Spain’s coolest city.
+Our daily travel budget reflects an affordable weekend away in Spain’s coolest city based on mid-range hotels and restaurants.

 Average Costs in Barcelona: